manishavidhatedhole/My-Resume-Builder/README.md

 Type npm start in terminal to start the application after installing the dependencies using npm install <package_name>

  ## Technologies and Libraries used
- .React
+- React
- .React-router-dom
+- React-router-dom
- .React-hook-form
+- React-hook-form
- .Redux
+- Redux
- .jspdf
+- jspdf
- .Material UI and Icons
+- Material UI and Icons

 ## Usage